BillyFnh/MongoDB-ReplicaSet-on-K8s/README.md

 ## Configuring Persistent Volume

-This Helm Chart is developed on Azure AKS, and uses Azure Managed Disk as Persistent Volume.
+This Helm Chart is developed on the CERN cloud.
+It uses by default the `geneva-cephfs-testing` storage class.

-If you want to deploy on another cloud provider, you will need to change the storageClass updating `values.yaml` (`./helm-chart/values.yaml`).
+If you want to deploy on another cloud provider, or use another StorageClass, you will need to change the storageClass updating `values.yaml` (`./helm-chart/values.yaml`).

 ****